Ligularia sagitta

 What traditional systems uses this plant?

-This plant, Ligularia sagittata, has been utilized by various Indigenous cultures in North America for its medicinal and dietary properties.
+This plant, Ligularia sagittata, has been utilized by various Indigenous cultures in North America as both a dietary staple and a medicinal resource.

 Evidence Level: ★☆☆☆☆